-The Writing Seminars are designed to teach first-year students learn how to frame compelling questions and problems, position an argument within an academic debate, substantiate and organize claims, and purposefully integrate a variety of source materials.
-Every Princeton undergraduate completes a Writing Seminar to fulfill the University writing requirement.
-The transferable skills to which students are introduced in their Writing Seminars serve as a foundation for their ongoing development as critical researchers and writers across the university.
-We therefore seek applications from candidates with strong interests in writing pedagogy and from all fields of study in the social sciences, humanities, natural sciences, engineering, and the arts.
+The Writing Seminars are designed to help students learn how to frame compelling questions and problems, position an argument within an academic debate, substantiate and organize claims, and purposefully integrate a variety of source materials.
+Every first-year student completes a Writing Seminar to fulfill the University writing requirement, building transferable skills which serve as a foundation for their ongoing development as critical researchers and writers across the University.
+We welcome applications from candidates with strong interests in writing pedagogy and from all fields of study in the social sciences, humanities, natural sciences, engineering, and the arts.

 Successful candidates will have carefully considered the role of writing in teaching their proposed course.
 Special consideration will be given to candidates with experience teaching at the college or high school levels, as well as to candidates with Writing Across the Curriculum (WAC), Writing in the Disciplines (WID), and/or Writing Center experience.

-We expect that the period of appointment will be from August 1, 2021 through June 30, 2022; however, all new faculty must attend full-day workshops May 17 - May 21, 2021, and be accessible by email the month after to develop their Writing Seminars in consultation with Writing Program directors.
-Faculty development meetings are also required throughout the academic year, including four full days of follow-up workshops from August 16 - 19, 2021, and a faculty retreat on August 30.
+The appointment is expected to span the period of August 1, 2022 through June 30, 2023.
+All new faculty (which includes Teaching Fellows) must attend full-day, in-person workshops May 16 - May 19, 2022, and be accessible by email and Zoom through the month of June to develop their Writing Seminars in consultation with Writing Program directors.
+Faculty development meetings are also required throughout the academic year, including four full days of follow-up workshops from August 22 - 25, 2022, and a faculty retreat on August 31.

 The Writing Program is committed to sustaining a diverse community of scholars dedicated to promoting a culture of growth and discovery among students at the University.
 We strongly encourage women and members from underrepresented groups to apply.